OUR GUIDE TO BIRTHSTONES

 May

 Emerald has been mined for around 4,000 years.
-From Ancient Egypt to the modern day, all those who have gazed on the intense vivid greens of the gem have fallen under its spell, and it can be found throughout time in some of the most stunning pieces of jewellery ever to have existed.
+From Ancient Egypt to the modern day, it can be found throughout time in some of the most stunning pieces of jewellery ever to have existed.

 Pearl